n-for-all/mongocarbon/README.md

        }
    }
    ```
--   run `npm link` and This will execute ibmtelemetry from your own package.json
+-   If still doesn't work, then create a new `package.json` with `npm init` and install mongocarbon then add your dependencies

 ## Usage (Docker)